ansible/awx-operator/docs/user-guide/advanced-configuration/deploying-a-specific-version-of-awx.md

   init_projects_container_image: myorg/my-mirrored-centos:stream9
 ```

+!!! note
-**Note**: The `image` and `image_version` are intended for local mirroring scenarios.
+    The `image` and `image_version` are intended for local mirroring scenarios.
 Please note that using a version of AWX other than the one bundled with the `awx-operator` is **not** supported.
 For the default values, check the [main.yml](https://github.com/ansible/awx-operator/blob/devel/roles/installer/defaults/main.yml) file.